-Development of the IWSS is needed to provide a verifiable waste characterization and segregation process that in addition to providing a basis for meeting North Dakota regulatory requirements for TENORM waste will reduce the quantities of radioactive waste that need to be disposed of at specialized waste sites.
-IWSS development will also result in cost reductions not only to the oil and gas companies but also to the insurance companies that must address the risk associated with the waste disposal process.
+Development of the IWSS Phase 2A is needed to provide a verifiable waste characterization and segregation process that can be used on large containerized or bulk wastes in addition to providing a basis for meeting North Dakota regulatory requirements for TENORM waste will reduce the quantities of radioactive waste that need to be disposed of at specialized waste sites.
+IWSS development combined with advanced X-Rok radiation / containment methods will also result in cost reductions not only to the oil and gas companies but also to the insurance companies that must address the risk associated with the waste disposal process.
 Further IWSS development, in conjunction with the superior radiation containment solutions X-Rok ceramic cement provides, will improve public confidence and support by providing a well-defined, solution based and timely approach to the localized characterization and disposal of radiated waste of all description.